Help! My Dog Doesn't Like Me & I Have a Standoffish Cat

 - Pet or groom your cat nightly.

-- Share treats (a few kibbles of her food will work) while playing or to initiate contact.
+- Share treats (a few kibbles of their food will work) while playing or to initiate contact.

-- Start a conversation by meowing or purring at her.
+- Start a conversation by meowing or purring.

 Just remember, it may appear that your dog or cat seem distant, but that doesn't mean your pet doesn't love you.
 Address any changes to their lives to determine why they might seem distant, spend time together and soon you'll enjoy a happy, loving relationship.